Carbon Ceramic Brakes Lifespan: Street vs Track

 Replace if

-- Large edge chips or impact damage.
+- There are large edge chips or impact damage.

 Choosing the right spec